top of page

 Walking, running and other dynamic movements that use the foot and ankle all help to encourage the calf muscle fluid pump.

-This is an important chain of actions on the underside of the foot that is essential for proper foot function when walking and running.
+The Windlass Mechanism is an important chain of actions from the underside of the foot that is essential for proper foot function when walking and running.

 When we extend the big toe, the ligaments between the ball of the foot and the heel bone tense up.
 This increases the height of the arch, giving us a more stable base to then push off from.
-Watch an explanatory video.
+Watch this explanatory video about how windlass works.

 bottom of page